 Share Screen

-When you Share Screen, the Meeting Controls menu moves to the top of the screen and reconfigures, adding a few options and moving others to the …More option.
+When you Share Screen, the Meeting Controls menu pops out and reconfigures, adding a few options and moving others to the â¦More icon.
 To reposition the menu, simply click and drag.
 To end the screen share, choose Stop Share.
+If you have hide controls on, the controls will only display on hover.

 NOTE: The default setting has Share Screen opening full screen.
 If you are not already in full screen mode and have Participants and Chat open (displaying on the right-hand side of the meeting), these windows may become hidden in the move to full screen.
 Either click Exit Full Screen in the upper right corner or click on Participants and Chat to display these windows again.